beast-dev/doc/pages/beast/beast_beagle.md

 ## Running BEAST with BEAGLE

 You are now ready to run BEAST using BEAGLE.
 Just run BEAST again and select "Use BEAGLE library" but not the "Show list of available BEAGLE resources" option.
-When running BEAGLE will say what resource it is using:
+When running, BEAGLE will say what resource it is using:

 ```bash
 Using BEAGLE TreeLikelihood